 List the 3-5 most important references you have used to identify the specific questions and context of your topic, help with issues of research design and analysis, and/or provide a basis for interpretation.
 For each annotated reference, explain how your project specifically connects to the source by extending, challenging, or responding to the conclusions, methods, or implications.
 For any other sources cited in this document provide a complete bibliographic citation.

 A few references that have really helped frame the context and provided the base for interpretation are, Food Waste Behavior at the Household Level: A conceptual framework, Black soldier fly larvae in broiler diets improve broiler performance and modulate the immune system, and Food waste matters - A systematic review of household food waste practices and their policy implications.
 Food waste is what initially piqued my curiosity, Food waste behavior at the household level: A conceptual framework focused on how one’s lifestyle influenced their waste in four areas, purchasing, storing, preparing, and consuming.
 This resonated with me because it hypothesized what I believed to be true in my own experience.
-Stating people with food insecurities and or were cost conscious were less likely to waste.
+Stating people with food insecurities and/or were cost conscious, were less likely to waste.
 While thinking about food waste, I pondered possible solutions.
 All the while reflecting on my own issues, one of which at the time was poor soil quality in my garden.
 And that’s when composting came up as a possible solution to two of my problems.
 Composting however required a lot of work and the process was slow.
 While I was researching composting, I came across the term “feed insects.”
 Feed insects are raised as protein for the next trophic level, BSFL were on that list.
 As it turned out they are not only feed insects, they are incredible digesters of organic material.
 They are composters.

 Black soldier fly larvae in broiler diets improve broiler performance and modulate the immune system, is the second article that really helped expand my inquiry and lead to my research design BSFL as composters sounds great, but no one wants millions of flies buzzing around.
 This article provided a potential solution that deepened the idea of food waste as so much more than trash.
 In this study they varied the diet of broiler chickens with commercial feed and BSFL to see if there was measurable difference in their performance based on the percent of BSFL feed.
 They look at weight gain and conversion, blood markers for immune response and several other factors.
 They found significant improvement in broiler performance with just 20% of their diet coming from BSFL.